mosaicml/composer/README.md

 </div>

 ## Why use Composer?
+The compute required to train a state-of-the-art machine learning model is [doubling every 6 months](https://arxiv.org/abs/2202.05924), subsequently making machine learning less accessible for the broader community.
+Composer shifts the focus to _efficiency_, and contains reproducible versions of cutting-edge algorithms that help reduce the compute and cost required to train state-of-the-art models.
+While every paper will claim state-of-the-art efficiency results, Composer will be your source well-engineered implementations of those that actually work in practice.

+Furthermore, combining these efficiency methods together isn't a piece of cake.
 When exploring how to seamlessly combine different efficient training methods, we that existing Trainers failed to provide a flexible design that would be needed to interleave and inject many different methods into the training loop.
 To fulfill this need, we designed a Trainer built for efficiency from first-principles.
 In Composer, we carefully designed new abstractions to allow us to have flexibility in all necesssary parts of the training loop.

 Composer is designed with **two-way callbacks** ([Howard et al, 2020](https://arxiv.org/abs/2002.04688)) as a first-class citizen.
 This enables easy injection of efficiency methods throughout the entire training loop.
 Not only does the two-way callback system trigger at every part of the training loop, each callback is designed to pass the **entire training state** designed so that any part of training can be modified.